Amiens Street: Location and public transport

+The street underwent redevelopment in the 2020s to accommodate cycle-lanes, with further active travel plans to integrate more cycle-lanes from North Circular Road planned.

 History

 The road was known as The Strand in the early 18th century.
 It was renamed after John Stratford, 1st Earl of Aldborough (Viscount Amiens) in 1877, but only to the eastern end.
 The entire street was named after the Earl in 1829.
+Previous to this, the eastern end of Gloucester Street (now Seán MacDermott Street) was known as Amiens Street.